Dos and Don'ts of a PhD Interview

 • Establish rapport with us and show us your social skills.

 • Be confident and sure of your abilities, but don’t be overconfident.
-You are not the best in everything that you do.
+You are not the best in everything that you do, so don't pretend you are!

 • If we ask you a witty question, reply with a witty answer.